ClientBundle

 extension.
 When the image name is inferred in this manner, the image name's

-extension is assumed to be either png
+extension is assumed to be either png, gif,

-, and the image location must be in the same package as
+or jpg, and the image location must be in the same package as

 the user-defined image bundle.
 In the event that there are multiple image